-Use the Thinner to improve flow characteristics, improve bubble release, and for making an initial 'skin coat'.
+Use the Thinner to improve flow characteristics, improve brush-on mold (fig. 4) bubble release, and for making an initial 'skin coat'.

 Thinned silicone will flow more easily into the intricate details of the master.
 Once the skin coat has gelled, a thicker coat can be added.
 Never use more than 10% of the thinner or the mold will be degraded.
 Use of the Thinner increases the working and cure time slightly.